-Manufactured Housing Refund for Elderly or Disabled
+Manufactured Home Refund for Elderly or Disabled

-Any manufactured housing owner who meets certain requirements may file a claim for property tax relief (circuit breaker refund) on taxes actually paid on the property occupied by that person the entire proceeding calendar year.
-Refer to Chapter Seventeen, Manufactured Housing, "Refund for Elderly or Disabled," for more information.
+Any manufactured home owner who meets certain requirements may file a claim for property tax relief (circuit breaker refund) on taxes actually paid on the property occupied by that person the entire proceeding calendar year.
+Refer to Chapter Seventeen, Manufactured Home, "Refund for Elderly or Disabled," for more information.